w3tecch/docker-web-linux/README.md

 **Example Dockerfile for your project**
 ```
-# Use an official Node.js runtime as a parent image
+# Use this runtime as a parent image
-FROM danautilus/web-linux:beta
+FROM danautilus/web-linux:<tag>

-# Create app directory
+# Create work directory
 WORKDIR /usr/src/app

 # Install app dependencies